-- Children will be enthusiastic about design and technology and talk highly about the subject and their work.
+- are enthusiastic about design and technology and talk highly about the subject and their work.

-- Children will confidently use design and technology terminology.
+- are confidently using design and technology terminology.

-- All children will have the opportunity to create products in all elements of Design Technology: textiles, structures and mechanisms, electrical systems, cooking and nutrition.
+- have the opportunity to create products in all elements of Design and Technology: textiles, structures and mechanisms, electrical systems, cooking and nutrition.

-- All children will understand the process of designing and creating a product: design, make, evaluate, technical knowledge.
+- understand the process of designing and creating a product: design, make, evaluate, technical knowledge.

-- Children will show a clear progression in the skills required for design and technology, e.g. Textiles – progression in the type of stitch children are using.
+- demonstrate clear progression in the skills required for design and technology, e.g. Textiles – progression in the type of stitch children are using.

-- Children will be able to easily recall what they have done in design and technology and know the difference between Design Technology and Art.
+- are able to easily recall what they have done in design and technology and know the difference between Design Technology and Art.